- Why Use Books to Learn German?

 Benny’s philosophy is to start talking in German from day 1, so the book encourages you to use what you have learned and adapt a script for your own use.

-I cannot recommend this book enough.
+I cannot recommend Language Hacking German enough.
 Study it seriously, work through it from start to finish, complete all the exercises and create your own scripts.
 It will give you a great foundation in German.
+In my opinion, this is one of the best books for learning German if you’re just starting out.

 Unlocking German (Paul Noble)